 “But the fact is a few years later after puberty they are drawn to doing that at a level they would have never imagined and the idea of the act itself is really quite strange.

 “But dopamine tells us ‘this is good, this is important’ and so we are being led around a bit by evolutionary biology towards behaviours that feel good, that feel like they are important for survival.
 Some are, and some aren’t."

 Shatkin says biologically-determined behaviour is good for the survival of the herd but may prove catastrophic for the individual.

 “Mother Nature has built us as a species to engage in lots of behaviours that are not necessarily good for the individual but are good for the species.

 However, adolescents are acutely self-aware and do assess their behaviour and actions before taking them, he says.
-They acknowledge dangers and their own limitations, and are even prone of vastly overthinking and over-analysing situations.
+They acknowledge dangers and their own limitations and are even prone to vastly overthinking and over-analysing situations.

 “Kids don’t think they are invincible," Shatkins says.

 "They believe in fact that they are actually much more likely to get hurt by some of these things they do, or to get pregnant, or to get a sexually-transmitted infection or to have an automobile accident, or to die even, much, much more likely, thousands of times more likely, to be than they actually are.
 But that doesn’t stop them, because all these other things are driving them... by their biology.”

 He says a study of thousands of 15-year-olds found their belief about the chances of death this year was about 200 times that of adults.